English Language Learning

 ISBE's governmental and programmatic oversight for this cultural exchange program includes the assessment of the English language proficiency of teacher candidates in Spain and Mexico.
 ISBE collaborates with the Ministry of Education, Culture and Sport and the Secretary of Public Education of Mexico to locate potential teachers.

 Visiting Teachers have at least three years of experience.
-The 45 teachers hired in 2013 to work in 13 Illinois school districts are highly qualified to teach early childhood, elementary, middle and high school, including areas such as special education, ESL, math and science.
+The 54 teachers hired in 2014 to work in 11 Illinois school districts are highly qualified to teach early childhood, elementary, middle and high school, including areas such as special education, language arts, social studies, world language, math and science.
 ISBE tests the candidates’ language proficiency and verifies their qualifications for an International Visiting Educator License.

 The visiting teachers make a one to three year commitment to teach in the United States, provided that the school district agrees to rehire them.
 Participating districts employ these teachers in accordance with local regulations and policies.
 Teachers are paid according to their experience and certification level.